taylorjg/fscheck-mancfug/README.md

 ## Description

-I've been asked to give a talk on [FsCheck](https://fscheck.github.io/FsCheck/) at the next [Manchester F# User Group](https://www.meetup.com/Manchester-F-User-Group/) meetup (August 2017).
+I've been asked to give a talk on [FsCheck](https://fscheck.github.io/FsCheck/) at the next [Manchester F# User Group](https://www.meetup.com/Manchester-F-User-Group/) meetup (22nd August 2017).
 This repo contains some example code.

 ## Project creation